jamesbvaughan/jamesbvaughan.com/content/posts/volume-controller-1/index.md

 sharing: false
 ---

+I got some fancy new speakers last week.

+They're powered speakers and they have streaming service integrations built in, unlike the 35-year-old passive speakers I'm upgrading from.
+Overall they're great!
-I got some fancy new speakers last week, but they're so loud that it's difficult to make small volume adjustments within the range of safe volume levels for my apartment.
+But they're so loud that it's difficult to make small volume adjustments within the range of safe volume levels for my apartment.

-In this series of posts, I'll talk about building a custom volume knob for these speakers in order to get finer control in the range I usually listen in.
+To solve that, I'm building a custom volume knob for them them that will give me more precise control within the range I like to listen in.

 ![The speakers](speakers.webp)

-# Background

-I bought these JBLs to replace the 35-year-old Kenwood speakers that I picked up at a thrift store some years ago.

-Unlike those old Kenwoods, these are powered speakers, so they don't require an external amplifier.
-They also have wifi and music streaming service integrations built-in.
-This has allowed me to really simplify my setup, which used to include a big amplifier and a [WiiM Mini](https://wiimhome.com/wiimmini/overview) for streaming.

 # The problem

-The speakers sound great!
-But they're way louder than I need.
-I typically use less than 20% of the volume range they're capable of.
+The speakers sound great, but they're way louder than I need.
+I typically use about 10% of the volume range they're capable of.

-This becomes an issue when I try to change the volume from the volume buttons on my phone while streaming from Spotify, which is usually the most convenient way for me to change the volume.
+That makes it difficult to set the volume levels I prefer using the methods most convenient for me, which are either the regular volume controls on my phone or computer if I'm using AirPlay or the volume slider in Spotify if I'm using Spotify Connect.
-That method gives me about 15 steps, but the jump from step 3 to step 4 takes them from "a bit too quiet" to "definitely bothering the neighbors" levels.
+Those methods either give me a tiny slider that I can only use 10% of or about 15 steps where the jump from step 3 to step 4 takes the speakers from "a bit too quiet" to "definitely bothering the neighbors" levels.

-The amp that I used to use was overpowered for my room too, but that wasn't an issue for me because the volume controls on my phone just changed the WiiM's output, not the amp.
+The amp that I used to use was overpowered for my room too, but that wasn't an issue for me because those volume control methods attenuated the output of a music streamer that I had connected to the amp.
-With that system, I could set the amplifier's analog volume knob such that the max volume out of the WiiM corresponded to my actual maximum preferred listening volume, giving me access to the full range of Spotify's volume controls.
+With that system, I could set the amplifier's analog volume knob such that the max volume out of the streamer corresponded to my actual maximum preferred listening volume, giving me access to the full range of Spotify or AirPlay's volume controls.

 Some powered speakers solve this issue by providing control over the max volume, either by a physical knob or by a software setting, but unfortunately these JBLs do not.

-# My solution
+# Finding a solution

 While thinking about this problem, I remembered that some other network-connected audio devices I've encountered expose undocumented web interfaces.
 I was curious if these speakers did, so I found their local IP address via my router and navigated to that IP in my browser.

-Lo and behold, they do have an undocumented web interface!
+Lo and behold, they do have one!

 ![The speakers' web interface](web-interface.png)